Registration Hosted By Adform

 CEO, Salesforce Marketing Cloud

-Scott McCorkle CEO, Marketing Cloud, Salesforce Scott McCorkle serves as CEO, Marketing Cloud, Salesforce.
-His passion for the Marketing Cloud’s products and technology, combined with his dedication to customer success have been instrumental in building the world’s most powerful 1:1 digital marketing platform.
+Scott McCorkle serves as CEO of the marketing cloud at Salesforce.
+His passion for the marketing cloud’s products and technology combined with his dedication to customer success have been instrumental in building the world’s most powerful 1:1 digital marketing platform.

 McCorkle earned his undergraduate degree in computer science from Ball State University and his MBA from Indiana University.

 Currently the director of marketing at The New York Times, Liz McDonnell’s career in branded content has included a wide range of roles and responsibilities.
 Over the years, Liz has marketed, productized, produced and edited branded content at pioneering digital publishers like Federated Media and the Huffington Post.
 At the Times, she oversees a number of cross-organizational efforts from marketing new content-driven ad products and branded content partnerships to leading more consumer-facing social projects like @MyNYTimes on Instagram.

 Wenda Harris Millard